 The Front Garden

-The map above was created by Year 8 2021 student, Elodie Rose.
+The map above and below was created by Year 8 2021 student, Elodie Rose.

 The documentary (left) was created in 2015 by (then) Year 12 student Jasper Miles for Media.
 The film celebrates the Arlington culture.

 The Kalimna building has recently been updated and is now the hub of the International Baccalaureate Diploma Programme, catering to Year 11 and 12 students.
 Housing the Senior Student Common Room, the space fosters healthy social interactions, comfort and connectedness within our community.

 The space is flexible, it facilitates dynamic learning experiences, campfire storytelling, one-to-one conferencing and student teams in project-based learning.
 Spaces are available for the senior students to use as a study environment as well.

 Within this beautiful heritage mansion we see a juxtaposition of the old and new; progressive learning spaces in gorgeous buildings.

 The music area is a flexible and inviting space for students to delight in collaborative, creative and therapeutic musical exploration.